-Contrary to popular belief, ancient Roman slaves did not perform only low skill labor and were not all brutally treated.
+Contrary to popular belief, ancient Roman slaves were not all brutally treated and did not perform only low skill labor.
 Some slaves were highly educated, many were cooks, teachers, accountants and even doctors!
 Some slaves were very well cared for by their master being well fed, provided comfortable accomodation and being allowed to go out to have fun, for example at the circus.

 Slaves could even hold property and use it as if it were their own even though it belonged to their master.
 Educated slaves and slaves with special skills were allowed to earn their own money, money that they could use to eventually purchase their freedom.